 Current Base Energy Code = IECC 2018 with MA amendments (to be updated in 2023)

 • Updated Stretch Code = IECC 2021 with MA amendments + Stretch Code amendments (225 CMR 22.00 and 225 CMR 23.00)

 • Specialized Code = IECC 2021 with MA amendments + Stretch Code amendments + Specialized Code appendices amendments (225 CMR 22.00 (appx.
 RC) and 225 CMR 23.00 (appx.
 CC))

-Municipalities may choose to adopt the Stretch Code in lieu of the base building energy code.
+Municipalities may choose to adopt the Stretch Code in lieu of the Base Energy Code.
 Stretch code adoption is mandatory for designation as a Green Community under the Green Communities Act passed by the Legislature and signed into law in 2008.
-As of June 10, 2019, 271 municipalities have adopted the Stretch Code.
-Building code officials have received free code training.

 Stretch Code “Residential Cash Flow Analysis”

 DOER hired an independent building energy consulting firm to look at the cost-benefit equation of building a representative set on new single-family and multi-family homes to the updated 2023 Stretch Code and the Specialized Code.